VeryGoodOpenSource/very_good_cli/README.md

 Run tests in a Dart or Flutter project.

 Usage: very_good test [arguments]
 -h, --help                            Print this usage information.
     --coverage                        Whether to collect coverage information.
 -r, --recursive                       Run tests recursively for all nested packages.
     --[no-]optimization               Whether to apply optimizations for test performance.
                                       (defaults to on)
     --exclude-coverage                A glob which will be used to exclude files that match from the coverage.
 -x, --exclude-tags                    Run only tests that do not have the specified tags.
     --min-coverage                    Whether to enforce a minimum coverage percentage.
+    --test-randomize-ordering-seed    The seed to randomize the execution order of test cases within test files.

 Run "very_good help" to see global options.
 ```